dossalab/dotfiles/README.md

 ## Installing the dotfiles:

-0. Download this repo from the GitHub, or using the shortcut at [my website](https://cringe.page/dotfiles)
+0. Download this repo from the GitHub
 1. Use `pacman -S - < <packagelist>` to install the packagelist.
 Required packages are in `packagelist.base`.
 You can also install `packagelist.intel` if you have an Intel-based system.
 Optionally, install `packagelist.dev` for development packages.
 2. Copy contents of `home` directory to your user's home (`~/`).
 Please note that 'installing' it like that will overwrite any existing configuration (if any).
 If unsure, create a separate temporary user and try my dotfiles there before doing a permanent install.
 There is no way to roll back.
 3. Execute `chsh <username>`.
 Select `/usr/bin/zsh` as your new shell.